orbisgis/lczexplore/docs/articles/joss/paper.md

  testSourceFact<-read.csv(paste0(mainPath,"/bdtopo_2_2_osm.csv"),
  sep=";",header=TRUE,stringsAsFactors = TRUE)
 # perform the sensibility analysis on this file
-# NOTE: one can also directly read the sfFile without importing it.
-To do so leave inputDf argument empty but set the filePath argument.
+# One can also directly read the sfFile without importing it.
+# To do so leave inputDf argument empty but set the filePath argument.
  sensitAnalysis<-confidSensib(inputDf=testSourceFact, filePath="",
  nPoints=5, wf1="bdtopo_2_2", wf2="osm",
  geomID1="ID_RSU", column1="LCZ_PRIMARY", confid1="LCZ_UNIQUENESS_VALUE",